opencv/opencv/doc/js_tutorials/js_imgproc/js_watershed/js_watershed.markdown

 Goal
 ----

-In this chapter,
-    -   We will learn to use marker-based image segmentation using watershed algorithm
+-   We will learn how to use marker-based image segmentation using watershed algorithm
-    -   We will see: **cv.watershed()**
+-   We will learn: **cv.watershed()**

 Theory
 ------